wkolowski/Type-Theory-Wishlist/README.md

 - [Elaborating dependent (co)pattern matching](https://dl.acm.org/doi/10.1145/3236770)

 **Status: coinductive families are standard, even if people don't always realize this (they look nothing like inductive families).**

-## Advanced Coinductive Types <a id="advanced-coinductive-types"></a> [↩](#toc)

-There are quite a few flavours of advanced coinductive types:
-- Mixed coinductive and inductive types
-- Coinduction-Coinduction (analogous to induction-induction) using the "positive" coinductive syntax sugar
-- Self-referential types in which some occurrences are inductive and others are coinductive
-- Oh man, this is so hard to systematize.

 ### Coinduction-Recursion?
 Not really. <a id="coinduction-recursion"></a> [↩](#toc)